Edb83/snake/README.md

 ### Overview

-The game concept is simple:

- - Guide your snake by changing its direction up, down, left or right in order to eat as many food blobs as you can
- - Every time you eat some food you score one point, your snake grows by one segment and a new food spawns in a random location
- - The game ends when your snake's head collides with its body or, if walls are enabled, you hit a wall.

-The game has been designed with a mobile-first philosophy, with no 'fluff' to distract players from having some fun.
+The game has been designed wih a motbile-first philosophy, with no 'fluff' to distract players from having some fun.
 All design decisions have been made with the following goals in mind:

+- Mobile-first
 - Simplicity
 - Easy navigation
 - Crisp controls